dbakewel/netbots/README.md

 The second option (**-stepsec**) allows you to speed up the NetBots server.
 Most modern computers can run NetBots 5 times faster (or more) than the default (0.05 sec/step or 20 steps/sec).
 The server will produce warnings if it can't keep up with the requested speed.
 If only a few of these warnings appear then it will not affect the game.
 If many warnings appear you should stop the server and reduce it's target speed.

 The final option (**-stepmax**) changes the maximum steps in a game.
-If games are ending because the maximum steps is reached out than increasing this will give robots more times to demonstrate their skills.
+If most games are ending because the maximum steps is reached than increasing this will give robots more times to demonstrate their skills.

 For example, to run a 1000 game tournament at 5 times faster (0.01 sec/step or 100 steps/sec) with a maximum of 2000 steps per game use: